opendistro-for-elasticsearch/sample-code/open-distro-elasticsearch-kubernetes/helm/README.md

     alias: opendistro-es-data-warm
 ```

-After the `requirements.yaml` is configured.
-Another instance of the chart can be defined in the `values.yaml` to provide the details of the warm environment.
+After the `requirements.yaml` is configured, another instance of the chart can be defined in the `values.yaml` to provide the details of the warm environment.
 The benefit to using the alias attribute, is you can define as many different other environments as you want with some additional configuration options.

 There are some key attributes here that should be considered.
  - `elasticsearch.discoveryOverride`  Override for the service name deployed by the original chart alias.
 (Default: `*namespace*-*alias*-discovery`)